peakwinter/peakwinter.net/posts/2018-01-22-modern-devops-django.md

     - ssh deploy@$DEPLOY_SERVER_URL "cd $DEPLOY_PATH/staging && docker stack deploy -c docker-compose.yml --with-registry-auth myapp_staging"
 ```

 Now the *really* fun part! **Deploying** our application can be done in a variety of ways.
 In my case, it is done by SSHing to a master in my [Docker Swarm](/blog/swarm-cloud), copying over the Compose configurations, then deploying them as a [Stack](https://docs.docker.com/docker-cloud/apps/stacks/).
-The same idea can also be used for a deployment to any Docker server &mdash; just replace the `docker stack deploy` with a `docker-compose up` and the same basic concept holds true.
+The same idea can also be used for a deployment to any Docker server &mdash; just replace the <kbd>docker stack deploy</kbd> with a <kbd>docker-compose up</kbd> and the same basic concept holds true.

 In order to properly authenticate with our server, Gitlab CI needs to know where to find an SSH private key.
 You can set this up as a secret variable within your Gitlab CI repository itself.
 Then, as we see in the `before_script` section, we do some magic that tells Gitlab to take the value of that secret variable and to insert it into our container as an SSH private key file.

 Our `script` section is very minimal, since all we are doing is copying over our Docker Compose configuration file, then telling the Docker daemon on our server to run it.
-If you are using Docker Swarm and the `docker stack deploy` command, this one command will intelligently restart different components of the stack if their configurations have changed or if there are newer versions of their images available on our container registry (which is always the case here, since we just submitted a new release to it!).
+If you are using Docker Swarm and the <kbd>docker stack deploy</kbd> command, this one command will intelligently restart different components of the stack if their configurations have changed or if there are newer versions of their images available on our container registry (which is always the case here, since we just submitted a new release to it!).

 ### Conclusion